 Go on long hikes amid the breathtaking scenery and get lost in the pristine elegance of nature.

-Mix in a dash of adventure by going rock-climbing or horseback riding.
+Mix in a dash of adventure by going rock climbing or horseback riding.

-Higher Grounds Café
+Sip a Cup of Coffee at Higher Grounds Café

-You can take your gang along to enjoy simmering hot espressos and lattes with delicious snacks at the Higher Grounds Café.
+You can take your gang to enjoy simmering hot espressos and lattes with delicious snacks at the Higher Grounds Café.

 Their breakfast burrito is the perfect way to begin your day on your trip!